Drug Charges Dismissed in California

-In California there are technical procedures a skilled defense attorney uses in order to successfully attack the basis for the search and seizure of evidence.
+In California drug cases, there are technical procedures a skilled criminal defense attorney can use in order to successfully attack the basis for the search and seizure of evidence.
 A skilled drug crimes attorney also knows how to uncover evidence of police misconduct.
-This office has had many cases dismissed on illegal search and seizure grounds even where the reasons for the dismissal are discovered beyond a cold reading of the police reports.
+The Law Office of Domenic J. Lombardo has had many cases dismissed on illegal search and seizure grounds even where the reasons for the dismissal were discovered beyond a cold reading of the police reports.
 The reasons a police search may be illegal are varied.
 For an unusual example, please read Attorney Domenic Lombardo’s blog post regarding the illegality of police officer’s playing video games during a drug raid: Drug Detectives Play Wii While Executing a Search Warrant.

 Drug cases may also present a “mere presence” defense or “dominion and control” defense.
 Mere presence refers to the fact that it is not illegal to be merely present at the scene of a crime, for example, involving the possession, sale, or transportation of drugs.
 Dominion and control refers to law enforcement attempts to establish that the defendant may have constructive possession over another person’s drug stash.
 Unless the prosecution can establish that the defendant had an ownership or possessory right to the drugs, the drug charges cannot be established.